oecorango/eCommerce-Application/README.md

 4. Install dependencies by running: `npm install`.
 5. Start the development server by running: `npm start`.
 6. The application will be accessible in your browser at `http://localhost:3000/`.

+## Contributing to the Project

+If you want to contribute to the project, follow these steps:

+1. Fork the eCommerce-Application repository.
+2. Create a new branch for your work: `git checkout -b my-feature`.
+3. Make the necessary changes and commits.
+4. Push the changes to your forked repository.
+5. Create a Pull Request describing your changes.

 ## Contacts